subraatakumar/openvitals/README.md

-# OpenVitals 🩺👁️
+# openmedlens 🩺👁️

-OpenVitals is a privacy-first, local-edge computer vision framework designed to automatically recognize home medical hardware (like blood pressure monitors, glucometers, and pulse oximeters) from image streams and extract their precise alphanumeric readings using lightweight, open-source AI models.
+openmedlens is a privacy-first, local-edge computer vision framework designed to automatically recognize home medical hardware (like blood pressure monitors, glucometers, and pulse oximeters) from image streams and extract their precise alphanumeric readings using lightweight, open-source AI models.

-Built specifically for digital health products and telehealth architectures, OpenVitals executes its entire pipeline client-side (100% offline).
+Built specifically for digital health products and telehealth architectures, openmedlens executes its entire pipeline client-side (100% offline).
 This ensures strict HIPAA data sovereignty, zero external API fees, and instant response times even on lower-end mobile devices.

 ---